pikepdf/pikepdf/docs/topics/images.md

 - It is generally possible to use `zlib.compress()` to generate compressed image data, although this is not as efficient as using a program that knows it is preparing a PDF.
+This works only when the filter is set to FlateDecode.
+You cannot use most other compression algorithms, since in general they are not supported in PDF.
 - In general we can resize an image to any scale.
 The PDF content stream specifies where to draw an image and at what scale.
 - This example would replace all occurrences of the image if it were used